NoNPCSociety/nonpcsociety.github.io/docs/afx-v1.0.md

 To be clear, we do not deny the necessity of external fuel (capital inflow).
 Every asset class in the world requires market liquidity to survive; this is a universal economic law, not a condition unique to **$NONPC**.
 However, a structure that relies solely on new entrants to sustain existing value is structurally fragile.

 Therefore, our objective is the **Optimization of Fuel Dependency**.
 By establishing an internal circulation mechanism that complements external inflows, we aim to build a robust economy that can endure market cycles.
-Through the completion of **AFX**, **$NONPC** will transcend its initial shell as a "Meme Token" and sublimate into a "Protocol Token" backed by a self-sustaining engine.
+Through the completion of **AFX**, **$NONPC** will transcend its initial shell as a "Meme Token" and evolve into a "Protocol Token" backed by a self-sustaining engine.

 ## **1\.
 Why Traditional "Liquidity Incentives" Have Systematically Collapsed**